Social security system in Russia: The second stage: after the "Great Patriotic War"

 Similarly to the situation after the October Revolution, the primary goal of the government after World War 2 (known in Russia as the "Great Patriotic War") was to overcome the social and economic consequences of the war.
 Therefore, the formation of new social security this time centered on social care and benefits for injured and retired soldiers and their families and around their most effective integration into the rebuilding process of the economy.
-The government started to open special colleges, boarding schools, and other institutions aimed at helping returned soldiers, who were often got disabled during the war, get an education and jobs.
+The government started to open special colleges, boarding schools, and other institutions aimed at helping returned soldiers, who often became disabled during the war, get an education and jobs.
 In 1947, the first guide dogs were trained for war veterans.
 Later in 1960, the first and only guide dog school in the USSR opened.

 By the mid-60s, the need to unify the legislation on social security, including laws on pensions, social insurance, and social benefits arose.
 In the 70s and 80s, the government adopted a number of regulations aimed at improving social security.
 These legislative acts provided additional social benefits for disabled people such as free use of public transport and increased the amount of money spent on children's meals in kindergartens and orphanages.
 In addition, the minimum pension rates for workers, employees, and members of collective farms increased as well as a new system of pension calculation was developed.

 On October 7, 1977, the new Constitution of the USSR was adopted.
 The Constitution affirmed the equality of rights of women and men (article 35), the right to health (article 42), maternity and family support (articles 43 and 53), and consolidated the legislative base for the USSR social security system.